JFK: A Musical Drama: Development

 The musical was workshopped in 1994 at Norma Terris Theatre in Chester, Connecticut.

 The show's world premiere was at the University of Oklahoma in 1995 under the name "Jack, A Musical Drama".
 In 1997 the show ran at the Olympia Theatre in Dublin from April 22 until May 3.
 The show had been scheduled to run until June 15, but closed early due to poor reviews and audience reception.

 In May 1998 the show was produced in New York in concert format as a way to seek financial backers for a full musical production.

 In 2013 the show was produced in concert format, under the name "Jack: A Musical Drama on the Life of John F. Kennedy".

 Plot

 The show begins while John is still a student at Harvard.
-He has a rough relationship with his father, Joseph P. Kennedy Sr., who belittles him and compares him unfavorably to his brother, Joe Jr. After Joe Jr. dies during World War ll, his father demands that John enter the world of politics in his brother's place.
+He has a rough relationship with his father, Joseph P. Kennedy Sr., who belittles him and compares him unfavorably to his brother, Joe Jr. After Joe Jr. dies during World War II, his father demands that John enter the world of politics in his brother's place.